From past experiences, we have seen some good examples of what mistakes you should avoid after you have been in a car wreck.

 - Posting pictures on social media.
 Just don't - it looks bad.
 If your case ever gets to trial the other lawyer may question why you were posting pictures to your friends when the event was such a traumatic experience.
 This may hurt your credibility.

 - Stretching the truth.
 The one rule we always tell our clients.
 Never lie under oath or to us.
 People can see through it.
-Don't lie to anyone as if the other side finds a whole in your story (even a non-relevant detail), they will take advantage and use it to discredit the truth of the story.
+Don't lie to anyone as if the other side finds a hole in your story (even a non-relevant detail), they will take advantage and use it to discredit the truth of the story.

 - Failing to go to the doctor.
 If you feel like you are off you need to see a doctor.
 The insurance company or other side will use against you the fact that you did not see a doctor immediately and you're exaggerating your injuries despite the fact that a lot of car wreck related injuries have some delayed onset.